AgoraDesk-LocalMonero/agoradesk-app-foss/README.md

 For build the app locally after getting code from repository use FOSS commands in `Makefile`.

-For example, to build FOSS apk LocalMonero app
+For example, to build a FOSS apk LocalMonero app

 `flutter build apk --verbose --flavor localmonero --dart-define=app.flavor=localmonero --dart-define=app.includeFcm=false`